-When the Office of Judicial and Mediation Services becomes aware of a policy violation, the office will send a formal notification to the student.
+When the Office of Student Conduct & Community Development becomes aware of a policy violation, the office will send a formal notification to the student.
 The notification will be in the form of a letter that is sent via email to the student's Eagle E-Mail, and the letter will contain information about the alleged incident and the alleged University charges.
 The student must respond to the notification letter within three business days from the day that it is emailed to the student.
-Students cannot use the claim that they didn't check their email, as an excuse for not contacting the Office of Judicial and Mediation Services to schedule a time to meet.
+Students cannot use the claim that they didn't check their email, as an excuse for not contacting the Office of Student Conduct & Community Development to schedule a time to meet.

 Educational Conferences involve an alleged student meeting with a hearings officer to discuss a specific incident that occurred.
 The hearings officer will ask the alleged student questions related to the incident and will also present the evidence and information that the hearings officer was given in the initial complaint regarding the incident.
 The alleged student is given a fair and reasonable opportunity to answer, explain, and defend against the charges.
 After meeting with the alleged student, the hearings officer may choose to do one of the following: not pursue the alleged charges, resolve the case informally by issuing findings and sanctions for all alleged charges or referring the case for a formal resolution.